NP/PA Clinical Hepatology Fellowship

 Questions?
 Contact email@example.com.

-- The applicant must have no more than 18 months of experience as a midlevel provider in hepatology and/or transplant hepatology (adult and/or pediatric) as of July 1, 2020.
+- The applicant must have no more than 18 months of experience as an NP, PA, CPN, APN in hepatology and/or transplant hepatology (adult and/or pediatric) as of July 1, 2021.

-- The applicant must be mentored during the Fellowship period by an AASLD member Clinical Hepatologist who dedicates at least 50% of his/her time to the care of patients with liver diseases.
+- The applicant must be mentored during the fellowship period by an AASLD member clinical hepatology who dedicates at least 50% of her/his time to the care of patients with liver diseases.

 - The applicant’s training must occur in an environment conducive to training in hepatology and that ensures the competencies of the NP/PA Clinical Hepatology Fellowship Curriculum will be obtained.
 The program must include: